ManagedKube/kubernetes-ops/docs/the-manual-way.md

 This will create the VPC.

-## Custom production route
+## Creating additional environments that is not named "dev"

-Copy the directory `dev-example` to a name of the environment you want to create.
+Copy the directory `dev` to a name of the environment you want to create.
-If this is the first environment, `dev` is a good name.
+Like `dev-testing` is a good name.

 ### Update parameters
 Now we have to update some parameter values in the files that we just copied in